NCC - Investment Analysis: Buy Signal or Bull Trap?

 ✅ Positive

-- Dividend yield of 1.54% provides steady income.
+- Dividend yield of 1.31% provides moderate income support.

 ⚠️ Limitation

-- Quarterly profit variation (-42.6%) indicates earnings volatility.
+- Quarterly profit variation (-42.6%) raises concerns about earnings consistency.

 📉 Company Negative News